OXID-eSales/oxideshop-user-documentation/releases/releases-71/oxid-eshop-710.rst

 Editing texts and managing media with Visual CMS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Format your texts conveniently.
-The :productname:`Visual CMS` module is included as standard from the :productname:`OXID eShop Professional Edition`.

 We have developed the media library into a stand-alone module.
 Like the WYSIWYG editor, the module is included as standard from the :productname:`OXID eShop Community Edition`.

 To make it easier for you to get started, we have enriched our documentation with practical examples.